diegoqueres/spring-mongodb-docker/README.md

 This setup example was based on **Anthony Simmon's** article: _The only local MongoDB replica set with Docker Compose guide you’ll ever need!_: https://medium.com/workleap/the-only-local-mongodb-replica-set-with-docker-compose-guide-youll-ever-need-2f0b74dd8384

-I used the setup proposed in the article, with small changes, to run with a Spring Boot application.
+I used the setup proposed in the article to run with a Spring Boot application.